Visual Studio 2017 | Visual Studio 2015

 If you plan to run these tests is part of the test automation process, you might consider having the test created in another test project (the second option in the dialog above) and setting unit test traits for the unit test.
 This will enable you to more easily include or exclude these specific tests as part of a continuous integration or continuous deployment pipeline.
 The traits are set by adding metadata to the unit test directly, as shown below.

 With Visual Studio, you can easily have unit tests created for you using any test framework.
 To install add other test frameworks, choose Tools | Extensions and Updates.
 Expand Online, Visual Studio Gallery, Tools, and choose Testing.

 Test framework extensions are available in Visual Studio Marketplace:

 When should I use this feature?

-Use this feature whenever you need to create unit tests, but specificaly when you are testing existing code that has very little or no test coverage, and no documentation.
+Use this feature whenever you need to create unit tests, but specifically when you are testing existing code that has very little or no test coverage, and no documentation.
 In other words, where there is limited or non-existent code specification.
-It effectively implements an approach similar to Smart Unit Tests that characterize the observed behaviour of the code.
+It effectively implements an approach similar to Smart Unit Tests that characterize the observed behavior of the code.

 Help and support